kvaps/kube-fencing/README.md

 * **FENCING_AGENT_SELECTOR**

-  Agent pod selector, fencing-controller will run script inside this pod, it should be ` ` in the same namespace with fencing-controller *(example: `app=fencing-agents`)*
+  Agent pod selector, fencing-controller will run script inside this pod, it should be `Running` in the same namespace with fencing-controller *(example: `app=fencing-agents`)*

 * **FENCING_SCRIPT**